spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 **Resolving FSLogix alerts:** Connect to the session host server and open Task Manager, then restart the service

 ##### Cloud Insights Acquisition Unit:
-Description: The Cloud Insights acquisition unit facilitates the collection of data from from a VM.
+Description: The Cloud Insights acquisition unit facilitates the collection of data from a VM.

 Impact: Cloud Insights acquisition unit being offline